ElaineArchbold/DataCentricProject/README.md

 For this project, I created a website around the book ‘Mrs Hinch, the Activity Journal’.
 ‘Mrs Hinch’ is Sophie Hinchliffe.
 She has a huge online following, particularly on Instagram and YouTube.
 She is ALL about cleaning!
 She shares cleaning tips and hacks with her followers, and has released a book, and now an Activity Journal where people can write down their to-do lists, shopping lists and cleaning tips or hacks.

 ## UX
-My goal in the design was to create a very user friendly site where users could access everything to do with Mrs Hinch in one place.
-They can organise and update their lists all in one place.
+My goal in the design was to create a very user friendly site where users could access everything to do with Mrs Hinch and to organise and update their lists all in one place.

 I kept the Navbar and footer simple, and the colour theme is subtle.
-The images used for the lightbox on the inspiration page are from unsplash.com, but these could be replaced with professional photos of Mrs Hinch’s home(like what she has on Instagram or on the Facebook Group page).
+The images used for the lightbox on the inspiration page are from unsplash.com, but these could be replaced with professional photos of Mrs Hinch’s home (like what she has on Instagram or on the Facebook Group page).

-*User A – wants to create their tailor made Mrs Hinch shopping list, and either print it to take the app shopping with them.
+*User A – wants to create their tailor made Mrs Hinch shopping list, and either print it or simply take the app shopping with them.
 On the home page, the middle section has icons for links, or they can select it from the navbar.
 The shopping list contains all of the Mrs Hinch must-have items.
 There are javascript functions written to save items or unsave them, as the user clicks on the checkbox.
 There is also a section to add to the list, which displays these items on the page and stores them in a MongoDB databse.

 *User B – wants to create and up-date an online to-do list.
 In the To-Do page, I have created a To-Do list, using MongoDB where the user can add, edit, update and remove items from their to-do list.
 They can use this list directly on the website and edit it as they go.